xseryda/ToME/Readme.txt

 The goal of this version is to make the mod playable while we wait for the final version developed by pulkit24 and his colleagues.

+AI was so far tested only on Breeland, starting age - dark Age, max population 150.

 How to install:
 1. Rewrite the empires2_x1_p1.dat file in the C:\Program Files (x86)\Microsoft Games\Age of Empires II\Games\ToME\Data (or similar if you installed Age of Empires somewhere else) by the file from the repository.